Energy groups Romar and Abrado unveil merger – Daily Business

-oil and gas deal
+Oil and gas deal

 Energy groups Romar and Abrado unveil merger